 Pork fat is the ideal frying medium due to it's high "smoke point" of 400F/200C.
 This means that you can get it nice and hot before you put your food in it.
 That sizzling sound you hear when you're frying is the sound of steam releasing and it is this moisture being released from the food that prevents the fat from being absorbed.
 In this way, foods fried in lard don't get greasy.
 You can fry everything in pork lard.
 It does wonders for chicken!
 It has a neutral flavour and doesn't leave you with a room that smells like a deep fryer after you finish cooking.
 You can even reuse it a few times.
 Simply filter it and pop it back in the fridge for next time.

-We have rendered lard for sale in the web store and at the beasty shop but rendering your own lard is easy.
+Rendering your own lard is easy.
 The easiest way I've found is to simply cut fat into chunks and pop it in the slow cooker over night.
 Strain the fat through cheesecloth into a clean container and refrigerate.
 It will keep in a sealed container for many months or in the freezer for a year.
 You can even use lard to make beautiful soaps!

 Save your bacon fat too!
 It is essentially, smoked lard and is marvelous for frying.